Okutsu frames of irreducible polynomials over henselian fields: Introduction

 In this paper, we apply the methods of \cite[Secs.
 6,7]{VT} on valuative trees to generalize all these results to arbitrary irreducible polynomials in $\kx$.
 The main obstacle is the presence of limit augmentations in the MLV chains of $v_F$.
 This implies that there are no longer ``best possible" approximations to $F$ of a given bounded degree, so that Okutsu frames need to be reformulated.

 The structure of the paper is as follows.
 Section \ref{secVals} collects preliminary results on key polynomials, valuative trees and their tangent spaces.
-Let $\tq$ be the tree whose nodes are extensions of $v$ to valuations on $\kx$ taking values in the divisible closure of the group $v(K^*)$.
-This tree admits a certain \emph{small extensions closure} $\tq\subset\ts$ whose tangent space plays a key role.
+Let $\tq$ be the tree whose nodes are extensions of $v$ to valuations on $\kx$ taking values in the divisible hull of the group $v(K^*)$.
+This tree admits a certain \emph{small-extensions closure} $\tq\subset\ts$ whose tangent space plays a key role.

 In Section \ref{secOk}, we generalize \cite[Thm.
 5.14]{defless}.
-The set $\irr(K)$ may be identified with the set $\lfin(\tq)$ of finite leaves of the tree $\tq$.
-On this set we introduce an \emph{Okutsu equivalence relation} $\ok$ such that the quotient set $\lfin(\tq)/\!\ok$ may be parametrized by a certain subset $\tprim$ of prinitive tangent vectors in the tangent space of $\ts$.
-The subset of $\tprim$ corresponding to defectless polynomials may be identified with the MacLane space $\M$.
+We introduce an Okutsu equivalence relation $\ok$ on the set $\lfin(\tq)$ of finite leaves of the tree $\tq$.
+After a natural identification of $\lfin(\tq)$ with $\irr(K)$, the quotient set $\irr(K)/\!\!\ok$ may be parametrized by the set $\tprim$ of primitive tangent vectors in the tangent space of $\ts$.

 In Section \ref{secOkHensel} we show that two irreducible polynomials are Okutsu equivalent if and only if they are ``sufficiently close" with respect to the classical ultrametric topology induced by $v$.
+Also, we see that the subset of $\tprim$ corresponding to defectless polynomials may be identified with the Mac Lane space $\M$.